-4.6 Movement joints should be incorporated into the system in line with existing movement joints in the building structure and in accordance with the Certificate holder's recommendations for the specific installation.
+- 4.6 Movement joints should be incorporated into the system in line with existing movement joints in the building structure and in accordance with the Certificate holder's recommendations for the specific installation. - 4.7 The structural frame of the building, is the responsibility of the building designer and is outside the scope of this Certificate.
+However, the structural frame (and sheathing-associated fixings) should be structurally adequate and must be designed to resist all permanent and variable load actions applied to the system (See Table 3 for the non-exhaustive minimum specifications for system installations relating to the light gauge steel).
+It is essential that appropriate movement joints are incorporated into the system (see section 4.6).

-4.7 The system can improve the structural stability and weather resistance of a wall and provide a decorative finish.
-However, for existing buildings, it should only be installed where there are no signs of dampness on the inner surface of the wall other than those caused solely by condensation.
+Table 3 Minimum steel frame construction requirements Item Characteristic Specifications Steel-framed structure (1) Cold-formed steel frame members should be in accordance with BS EN 1993-1-3.
+In accordance with BS EN 10346 5.1100.1010 The steel structure studs (maximum 600 mm centres) should be not less than 1.5 mm thick, with 50 mm (minimum) flanges to provide a minimum 50 mm bearing for the Structherm panel type S 320 GD +Z275

-4.8 The effect of the system on the acoustic performance of a construction is outside the scope of this Certificate.
+(1) This component is outside the scope of this Certificate.

-4.9 The fixing of sanitary pipework, plumbing, rainwater goods, satellite dishes, clothes lines, hanging baskets and similar items to the system is outside the scope of this Certificate (see section 4.10).

-4.10 External pipework and ducts should be removed before installation, and alterations made to underground drainage to accommodate repositioning of the pipework to the finished face of the system.
-The Certificate holder may advise on suitable fixing methods, but these are outside the scope of this Certificate.

-4.11 The designer should select a construction appropriate to the local wind-driven rain index, paying due regard to the design detailing, workmanship and materials to be used.

-4.12 It is essential that this system is installed and maintained in accordance with the conditions set out in this Certificate.
+- 4.8 The system can improve the structural stability and weather resistance of a wall and provide a decorative finish.
+However, care should be taken to ensure that walls are adequately weathertight prior to application.
+The system should only be installed where there are no signs of dampness on the inner surface of the wall. - 4.9 The effect of the system on the acoustic performance of a construction is outside the scope of this Certificate. - 4.10 The fixing of sanitary pipework, plumbing, rainwater goods, satellite dishes, clothes lines, hanging baskets and similar items to the system is outside the scope of this Certificate. - 4.11 External pipework and ducts should be removed before installation, and alterations made to underground drainage to accommodate repositioning of the pipework to the finished face of the system.
+The Certificate holder can advise on suitable fixing methods. - 4.12 The designer should select a construction appropriate to the local wind-driven rain index, paying due regard to the design detailing, workmanship and materials to be used.
+Any sheathing board used must be of a suitable exterior grade with appropriately sealed joints, sealed penetrations and vapour control layers (VCL) where required.
+For guidance, examples of relevant detailing for external wall insulation systems are given in SCI publication P343 Insulated Render Systems Used with Light Steel Framing (Steel Construction Institute, 2006) - 4.13 The steel cage panels can be designed to span between the existing columns of the substrate.
+The systems are for use on steel-framed structures which incorporate vertical steel studs at appropriate centres to accommodate the specific Structherm panel width and incorporate steel wire panels which are directly fixed to the steel structure (see Table 7). - 4.14 It is essential that this system is installed and maintained in accordance with the conditions set out in this Certificate.